Defining Leadership And Creating Your Unique Purpose

 Leading an organisation which provides a service or product to consumers or customers.
 Their purpose or mission is specific to their company’s offer to customers.
 These roles both lead to outputs as well as provide people with leadership for their employees.

 The main functions of leadership are centred around change or transformation.
-While the function of some leaders might be to provide the components to sustain products or services or maintain a way of living over a longer period.
+The function of some leaders might be to provide the components to sustain products or services or maintain a way of living over a longer period.
 Whatever the main steer there are many functions leadership fulfils, whether directly or indirectly.
 These functions provide another aspect in our quest to draw out a definition of leadership.
 Leaders may provide or source the expertise to carry out these functions.
 Some of the most common functions of leadership are:

 We are all unique and no matter what the topic or entity we cannot help but see things differently.
 That’s not to say we don’t see commonalities but we may never completely agree.
 Likewise with the topic of leadership.
 Every person has a different perspective when defining leadership.
 This is largely down to our different personality types, the beliefs we have adopted and the myriad of our experiences.
 Because of where we are in our lives we all have different needs.
 We all have a different combination of what works well for us in our relationships with others.
 All these differences mean we each have a unique perception of what constitutes leadership.